you are probably aware, it is not Cats Protection policy to home any

 treatments we needed.
 Sadly Mia's problems were greater than

-and she died last March.
+and she died a couple of years ago.
 I still miss her but I do have my foster

 brothers and sisters (furry ones) to keep me company and to play with.